NixOS/nixpkgs/CONTRIBUTING.md

 This will cause [a GitHub Action](.github/workflows/backport.yml) to open a pull request to the `release-YY.MM` branch a few minutes later.
 This can be done on both open or already merged pull requests.

-##### Manually backporting changes
+### Manually backporting changes

-To manually create a backport pull request, follow [the standard pull request process](#how-to-propose-a-change), with these notable differences:
+To manually create a backport pull request, follow [the standard pull request process][pr-create], with these notable differences:

 - Use `release-YY.MM` for the base branch, both for the local branch and the pull request.
   > **Warning**
   > Do not use the `nixos-YY.MM` branch, that is a branch pointing to the tested release channel commit

 - Instead of making manually making and committing the changes, use [`git cherry-pick -x`](https://git-scm.com/docs/git-cherry-pick) for each commit from the pull request you'd like to backport.
-  Either `git cherry-pick -x <commit>` when the reason for the backport is obvious (such as minor versions, fixes, etc.), otherwise use `git cherry-pickx -xe <commit>` to add a reason for the backport to the commit message.
+  Either `git cherry-pick -x <commit>` when the reason for the backport is obvious (such as minor versions, fixes, etc.), otherwise use `git cherry-pick -xe <commit>` to add a reason for the backport to the commit message.
   Here is [an example](https://github.com/nixos/nixpkgs/commit/5688c39af5a6c5f3d646343443683da880eaefb8) of this.

   > **Warning**